Shaina NC: Personal life

 Shaina was born in Malabar Hill, Bombay (now Mumbai) on 1 December 1972 into an extremely affluent business family of mixed religious heritage.
 Her father, Nana Chudasama, was a businessman with strong political connections who later became Sheriff of Bombay for one year in the 1990s.
 He belonged to a Hindu Gujarati Rajput family from Saurashtra.
 Shaina's mother, Munira, came from a Dawoodi Bohra Muslim family, also from Gujarat.
-Shaina has two siblings: a brother, Akshay Nana Chudasama, and a sister, Brinda, who is married to a Muslim.
+Shaina has two siblings: a brother, Akshay Nana Chudasama, and a sister, Brinda.

 Shaina completed her schooling from Queen Mary School, Mumbai (ICSE board) in 1989, and then obtained a Bachelor of Arts degree in Political Science from St. Xavier's College, Bombay in 1993.
-She realized that academics was not her forte and that she was more attracted towards fashion design.
-So after graduation, she travelled at family expense (her family being very rich) to New York City and took an associate degree in fashion design from the Fashion Institute of Technology, New York.
+She realised that academics was not her forte and that she was more attracted towards fashion design.
+So after graduation, she travelled to New York City and took an associate degree in fashion design from the Fashion Institute of Technology, New York.

 Shaina is married to Manish Munot, who is a Marwari Jain.
 She first met him in school when she was thirteen years old and married him at the age of twenty-three after six years of dating.
 Shaina attributes her success at managing her profession, politics, and social work to the silent but strong support of her husband.
-She lives in Mumbai with her husband and two children, daughter Shanaya and son Ayaan (incidentally both the children have been given Muslim names).
+She lives in Mumbai with her husband and two children, daughter Shanaya and son Ayaan.
 Shaina says that her family celebrates all religious festivals like Paryushan, Diwali and Eid.